Apple's diversity VP to leave at the end of the year

 Apple's head of diversity and inclusion plans to leave the company after less than a year in her role.

 Denise Young Smith, the vice president who reported to CEO Tim Cook, will depart Apple at the end of the year.
-She was named to the newly created vice president role in May after serving as Apple's head of HR and working in other roles at Apple since 1997.
+She was named to the newly created vice president role in May after serving as Apple's head of HR.
+She has worked at Apple since 1997 in a variety of roles.

 Last week, Cornell University named Young Smith its new executive-in-residence at Cornell Tech starting in January.
 In her new role at Cornell, Smith will "work with students to build an early career-stage awareness of inclusive leadership and diverse talent," the university said.